spatialos/gdk-for-unity/docs/reference/glossary.md

 ## Receptionist connection flow

-The Receptionist service allows for a direct connection to the SpatialOS runtime and is the standard flow used to:
+The Receptionist service allows for a direct connection to the SpatialOS Runtime and is the standard flow used to:

-* connect any type of worker in a local deployment
+* connect any type of worker to a local deployment
-* connecting a [server-worker](#server-worker) in a cloud deployment
+* connect a [server-worker](#server-worker) to a cloud deployment
-* connecting a [client-worker](#client-worker) when using `spatial cloud connect external`.
+* connect a [client-worker](#client-worker) when using `spatial cloud connect external`.

 > Related:
 >